 Assessing and managing third-party risks is a complex process that begins with ensuring your vendors are following strong cyber security best practices.
 It is critical to understand the policies and measures they are using to keep your software and systems safe while ensuring secure communications and transactions with your vendors.

 Thankfully, these top cyber attacks can be prevented.

 Unfortunately, many SMEs may not know where to start when it comes to putting effective cyber security defences in place.
 They may lack the resources to continually identify and defend against the cyber threats they face.

 A sophisticated yet easy-to-use cyber threat monitoring and detection platform, Covalence provides ongoing visibility into your network to identify potential threats, vulnerabilities, and other malicious activity to help you improve your security.
 Backed by expert cyber security analysts, Covalence delivers the insights needed to better secure your business.

-To stay informed about cyber risks and ways that the Covalence threat monitoring and detection platform can protect your business from cyber threats, sign up for our newsletter below.
+Stay informed about cyber risks and ways that the Covalence threat monitoring and detection platform can protect your business from cyber threats – sign up for our newsletter below.